Overview

 possible commission rate in respect of a transaction.

-As discussed in Item 14, we typically require that advisory clients maintain accounts over which
+As discussed in Item 14, we generally require advisory clients to maintain accounts over which we

-we have discretion at Charles Schwab & Co., Inc. (Schwab) or Fidelity Brokerage Services, and
+have discretion at Charles Schwab or Fidelity Brokerage Services LLC and/or its affiliate, National

 We receive client referrals from Schwab.
 As a result, when we select a broker-dealer with which